henrik-palm/hangman/readme.md

 - `trie.py` – Implements a Trie data structure for word pattern searches.
 - `utils.py` – Utility functions, such as initializing guessed letters.
 - `word_loader.py` – Loads words from a file.
  - `filter-ordnet.py` – Filters words based on specific criteria, ensuring they contain at least five unique letters and do not include numbers or unwanted special characters.
 This script processes an input word list and generates a filtered list along with a separate file for removed words.
+ - `game.py` – Implements the interactive Hangman game, including guessing logic, hints, and visual representation.

 ## Future Enhancements

 - Support for **multi-word Hangman phrases**.
 - Additional **heuristics for word guessing**.
-- Integration with an **interactive Hangman game interface**.

 ## License